Weakly-special threefolds and non-density of rational points: Bogomolov--Tschinkel's threefolds

 is exact, where $F \subseteq U'$ denotes any smooth fiber of $U' \to (B \setminus D)$.
 As $B \setminus D$ is simply-connected by definition, it hence suffices to show that the map $\pi_1(F) \to \pi_1(U')$ is the zero map.
 For this, let $F''$ be a simply-connected fiber of $U' \to (B \setminus D)$ and let $V \subseteq U'$ be an open neighborhood of $F''$ (for the Euclidean topology) which deformation retracts onto $F''$.
 In particular, $\pi_1(V)$ is trivial.
 Then $V$ contains a smooth fiber $F$ of $U' \to (B \setminus D)$.
 Thus, the map $\pi_1(F) \to \pi_1(U')$ factors over $\pi_1(V)$ and hence must be the zero map, as desired.

 To show that $X$ is algebraically simply-connected, we may assume that $k=\mathbb{C}$, so that the result follows from the fact that $X^{\an}$ is simply-connected.

-To see that $X$ is weakly-special, first note that it suffices to show that $X$ does not dominate any positive-dimensional variety of general type (as $X$ is simply-connected).
-So assume that $X \to Y$ is a dominant map to a positive-dimensional variety.
+To see that $X$ is weakly-special, it suffices to show that $X$ does not admit a dominant rational map to any positive-dimensional variety of general type (as $X$ is simply-connected).
+So assume that $X \ratmap Y$ is a dominant rational map to a positive-dimensional variety.
 In case $\dim Y = 3$, as $X$ is covered by a family of elliptic curves, the variety $Y$ will be as well.
-In case $\dim Y = 2$, if the map $X \to Y$ contracts the fibers of $X \to B$, it rationally factors over $X \to B$, so that $Y$ is rationally dominated by $B$.
-If $\dim Y = 2$ and $X \to Y$ does not contract the fibers of $X \to B$, then $Y$ is again covered by a family of elliptic curves.
+In case $\dim Y = 2$, if the map $X \ratmap Y$ contracts the fibers of $X \to B$, it rationally factors over $X \to B$, so that $Y$ is rationally dominated by $B$.
+If $\dim Y = 2$ and $X \ratmap Y$ does not contract the fibers of $X \to B$, then $Y$ is again covered by a family of elliptic curves.
 Finally, if $\dim Y = 1$, then, as $X$ is simply-connected and hence has trivial Albanese variety, $Y$ must have trivial Albanese variety as well.
 Thus $Y \cong \mathbb{P}^1$.
 In any case, $Y$ is not of general type.

 To see that $X$ is not special, it suffices to observe that the orbifold base of the morphism $X \to B$ is $(B, (1-\frac{1}{m})D)$, which is of general type, as $m \geq 2$. \end{proof}

 Since the fibers of $X \to B$ are elliptic curves, the core morphism of $X$ (as defined \cite[Definition~10.2]{Ca11}) must contract them, so that $(B, \Delta)$ is the core of $X$.
 We do not use this in what follows.